Top Links

 Why would I want to do this?

-There are a number of reasons why you might want to record your voice onto a PC, including:
+There are several reasons why you might want to record your voice onto a PC, including:

 • Recording a "demo tape" as an audition for a job in radio